 Cash drag refers to the cost of holding cash to trade for handling potential daily net redemptions for index funds.
 ETFs do not incur this cash drag because of their unique redemption process.

-Dividend policy is the only cost factor where index funds prevail over Exchange Traded Funds Index funds will invest dividends at once, while ETF shares require cash accumulation during the quarter and their consequent distribution to shareholders with respect to dividend policy.
+Dividend policy is the only cost factor where index funds prevail over exchange-traded funds.
+Index funds will invest dividends at once.
+At the same time, ETF shares require cash accumulation during the quarter and their consequent distribution to shareholders concerning dividend policy.

 Non-tracking costs include taxation, shareholder transaction costs, and management fees.
 Management fees are lower for ETFs as this fund does not engage in accounting- this is not so for index funds.
 Shareholder transaction costs are zero for index funds, on the other hand, unlike ETFs.
-Taxation of investment vehicles Exchange Traded Funds and index fund favors the former over the latter.
-Tax events are triggered by the need to sell securities in case of index mutual funds.
-Capital gains inherent in other funds is also not a feature of ETFs.
+Taxation of investment vehicles, Exchange Traded Funds, and index funds favor the former over the latter.
+In the case of index mutual funds, an obligation to sell securities results in tax events.
+Capital gains inherent in other funds are also not a feature of ETFs.

 Index Funds: Precursors to Exchange Traded Funds